tristanbrown/resolwe-bio-py/docs/intro.rst

 * :any:`update <resdk.resources.base.BaseResource.update>` - retrieve the latest data and update the values of attributes
 * :any:`files <resdk.resources.Data.files>` - get list of files produced by data object
-* :any:`download <resdk.resources.base.BaseResource.download>` - download some/all files produces by data object
+* :any:`download <resdk.resources.Data.download>` - download some/all files produces by data object
 * :any:`stdout <resdk.resources.Data.stdout>` - download file ``stdout.txt`` which stores the standard output of data object's algorithm

 Sample, Collection, Study